US, Israel say they are exploring a 'Plan B' for Iran

 Lapid was more blunt, raising anew Israel’s warnings that it will act, with military force if necessary, to stop Iran from developing a nuclear weapon.

 “There are moments when nations must use force to protect the world from evil,” he said.
 “If a terror regime is going to acquire a nuclear weapon we must act.
 We must make clear that the civilized world won’t allow it.
-If the Iranians don’t believe the world is serious about stopping them, they will race to the bomb.
-Israel reserves the right to act at any given moment in any way.
-That is not only our right, it is also our responsibility.”
+If the Iranians don’t believe the world is serious about stopping them, they will race to the bomb.”

+Lapid met on Tuesday in Washington with Vice President Kamala Harris as well as Biden’s national security adviser Jake Sullivan to convey Israel’s concerns about the U.S. rejoining the nuclear deal and restoring sanctions relief.

+Those concerns appear to have struck a chord within the administration, which is loathe to appear less than supportive of Israel.
+Before Blinken and Lapid spoke, the administration’s special envoy for Iran negotiations, Robert Malley, made similar comments about exploring paths beyond diplomacy with Iran.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.